A-Momin/noteshub/nts/notes_shell.md

 ---

-<details><summary style="font-size:18px;color:Orange;text-align:left">Systemd & Service Management</summary>
+<details><summary style="font-size:25px;color:Orange">Systemd & Service Management</summary>

 -   [How To Use Systemctl to Manage Systemd Services and Units](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units)

-<details><summary style="font-size:15px;color:red;">Terminology</summary>
+<details><summary style="font-size:18px;color:Magenta;">Terminology</summary>

--   **System Services:**
+#### **System Services:**

-    -   In Linux, a system service is a program or process that runs continuously in the background and provides some kind of functionality or service to the operating system or other applications.
+In Linux, a system service is a program or process that runs continuously in the background and provides some kind of functionality or service to the operating system or other applications.
 System services are typically started automatically when the system boots up and continue to run until the system is shut down.

 -   System services are essential to the functioning of Linux because they perform many of the critical tasks required by the operating system, such as managing system resources, handling input/output operations, providing network services, and performing system maintenance and security tasks.

 -   Examples of system services in Linux include:

     -   `Systemd`: A system and service manager for Linux that provides a range of services including device management, network management, logging, and process management.
     -   `Apache`: A web server that provides HTTP services for serving web pages and applications.
     -   `OpenSSH`: A secure shell (SSH) server that provides remote access to the Linux command line.
     -   `CUPS`: The Common Unix Printing System, which provides printer services for Linux.
     -   `MySQL`: A database management system that provides database services for applications running on Linux.
     -   `NTP`: The Network Time Protocol, which provides time synchronization services for Linux.
     -   `Samba`: A file and print server that provides file sharing and printer services for Linux.

 -   System services are typically managed using specialized tools such as `systemctl` or `service`, which allow you to start, stop, enable, or disable services as needed.
 Understanding how system services work and how to manage them is an important aspect of Linux administration and operation.

+#### **Systemd:**

--   **Systemd:** `systemd` is a software suite that provides an array of system components for Linux operating systems.
+`systemd` is a software suite that provides an array of system components for Linux operating systems.
 It is a system and service manager in Linux that provides a range of functionalities for managing system processes, services, and resources.
 It provides replacements for various daemons and utilities, including device management, login management, network connection management, and event logging.
 The main components of systemd are following.

--   `systemd daemon (systemd)`: The systemd daemon, also known as systemd, is the core component of systemd.
-It is responsible for initializing the system, managing system processes, and providing various system services.

 -   `systemd units`: Units are the configuration files that define system services, devices, sockets, mount points, and other components managed by systemd.
 The units are written in a declarative format and are stored in specific directories, such as `/etc/systemd/system` or `/usr/lib/systemd/system`.
 Some commonly used unit types include: